kento/TEZip/docs/index.rst

 .. image:: ./img/img5.png

-cuDNNのインストール
+Install cuDNN
 '''''''''''''''''''''''''''''

-CUDAに引き続きGPUをプログラムで使用するためにcuDNNをダウンロードします。
+Following CUDA, we will download cuDNN to use GPU in our programs.
-なお、こちらについてはあらかじめNVIDIAアカウントを作成する必要があります。下記手順の途中でログインを要求されることがあるので未作成の場合は、そのタイミング作成してください。
+You will need to create an NVIDIA account in advance.
+You may be asked to log in during the following procedure, so if you haven't created one, please do so at that time.
-今回はcuDNN **7.6.5** のバージョンを使用します。
+This time, we will use cuDNN **7.6.5** version.
-以下の図のような`ダウンロードページ <https://developer.nvidia.com/rdp/cudnn-archive>`_ を開き、「Download cuDNN v7.6.5 (November 5th, 2019), for CUDA 10.0」「cuDNN Library for Linux」を選択してダウンロードしてください。
+Go to`the download page <https://developer.nvidia.com/rdp/cudnn-archive>`_ shown in the figure below and select "Download cuDNN v7.6.5 (November 5th, 2019), for CUDA 10.0" and "cuDNN Library for Linux" to download.

 .. image:: ./img/img6.png

-ダウンロードが完了したら、解凍してファイルを適当な場所に配置します。以下のコマンドを実行してください。
+After the download is complete, unzip the file and place it in an appropriate location.
+Execute the following command.

 .. code-block:: sh